oscar-99/ml-tweezers/README.md

 The ultimate goal of the project is to develop a neural network which can take force and position data from a particle trapped optical tweezers and predict the radius and refractive index of the particle.

 ## The Data
 A neural network which has been trained to predict the forces on a particle given its position, radius and refractive index was used to simulate a spherical particle in an optical trap to generate training data.
-The simulation uses a time step of 1e-4 and generates the forces and positions for 1100 steps, the first 100 steps being discarded due to these points corresponding to the particle falling into the trap (hence only data where the particle was settled in the trap was used).
+The simulation uses a time step of 10e-4 and generates the forces and positions for 1100 steps, the first 100 steps being discarded due to these points corresponding to the particle falling into the trap (hence only data where the particle was settled in the trap was used).
 Therefore each time series is 1000 point long correponding to 0.1 seconds in the trap.

 - Time series simulation and length
     - Longer time series
+    - Information caputed

 - Possibility of obtaining some experimentally generated data.
     - Pre training

 ## Classification Problem
-As a first step it will be attempted to classify time series of length 1000 into 5 classes of radii evenly spaced from 0.2 $\mu m$ to 1 $\mu m$.
+As a first step it will be attempted to classify time series of length 1000 into n (so far 5 and 10) classes of radii evenly spaced from 0.2 $\mu m$ to 1 $\mu m$.
 This problem will serve as a proof of concept as well as a base to build on for extending the model.
 The weights that are computed can be used as a base for a regression problem or for a base for classification of refractive index.

 ## Regression Problem
 Regression replaces the discretised classes from the classification problem with a continuously varying output space.
 This is a more general and realistic problem as on any practical application of the network there will not be the same set of 5 or 10 radii.